 The University has an extensive history of collaboration with St. Louis’ public schools, and continually seeks to assist the St. Louis Public School District, neighboring public school districts, the City of St. Louis, and the Missouri Department of Elementary and Secondary Education as appropriate to advance student learning.
 Toward that goal the University has committed to sponsorship of public charter schools.

 The success of a charter school – and, therefore, the successes of its students – is closely tied to the integrity of the sponsor and quality of sponsor oversight.
 As a leader in the education and certification of St. Louis’ teachers and administrators, and as a comprehensive research institution committed to empirically-based improvement efforts in urban public education, Saint Louis University is uniquely poised to serve the St. Louis community as a sponsor.

 Serving as a sponsor further engages the University’s faculty, staff, and students in the St. Louis community, and further evidences the University’s leadership commitment to public schooling, innovation in education, and community development.

 Over the past several years a number of groups have requested that Saint Louis University consider charter school sponsorship.
 Recognizing the extent of such a challenge, the University has approached sponsorship cautiously and with due diligence.
 University constituents have consulted with officials from the St. Louis Public School District, regional and national charter school associations, and faculty and staff at other colleges and universities serving as charter school sponsors in and outside of Missouri.

-A Charter School Oversight Committee was formed in early 2007, and faculty and staff from throughout the University are encouraged to lend their insight, experience and expertise to the institutional sponsorship effort.
+Faculty and staff from throughout the University are encouraged to lend their insight, experience, and expertise to the institutional sponsorship effort.